HARD CANDYMOVIE REVIEW

 In the next scene, set in a coffee shop bakery, we see just who the anonymous virtual friends are.
 Haley Stark (Ellen Page: MOUTH TO MOUTH, X-MEN: THE LAST STAND) is a 14 year old girl who looks 12 (but was actually 18 when this movie was made).
-She is very small, very petite, and her virtual date is in reality a tall, husky, 32 year old man.
+Everything about her is Very: Svery short, very petite, and her virtual date is in reality a tall, towering, husky, 32 year old man.
 He smiles and greets her, knowing who she is before she recognizes him.
-As she looks up to him, vulnerable and unsure, the much older man, Jeff Kohlver (Patrick Wilson: THE PHANTOM OF THE OPERA ), uses his thumb to wipe a smear of chocolate from Haley's mouth, licks it off, and makes a comment about how sexy that is.
+As she looks up to him, vulnerable and unsure, the much older man, Jeff Kohlver (Patrick Wilson: THE PHANTOM OF THE OPERA ), uses his thumb to wipe a smear of chocolate from Haley's mouth.
+Then he licks it off his digit and makes a comment about how sexy that is.

 The trap is soon sprung just after Jeff invites Haley over to his house.
 Jeff is a professional photographer and his walls are festooned with large photographs of underage girls in provocative clothing.
 Soon Haley is making them screwdrivers and Jeff doesn't mind at all that underage Haley is drinking and seemingly getting drunk.